 - Completing an Application to Change Contact Information on a DCOP

 - Instructions for Transferring a DCOP

 - DCOP Access Request and Submittal Authorization Letter

 - FAQs on the DCOP for Temporary Commercial Activities

 - Instructions for Completing the Dust Mitigation Plan Supplement for Projects 10 Acres or Larger

 If you need further assistance, please contact an Air Quality Specialist at the Department of Environment and Sustainability, Division of Air Quality's (DAQ) main office at 702-455-1524.

-To complete a paper application for the transfer or closure of a DCOP, click on the appropriate link below.
-Submit your completed application to email@example.com, in person at the DAQ front counter, or by mail to 4701 W. Russell Rd., Suite 200, Las Vegas, NV 89118.
+To complete a paper closure of a DCOP, click on the appropriate link below.
+Submit your completed form to firstname.lastname@example.org, in person at the DAQ front counter, or by mail to 4701 W. Russell Rd., Suite 200, Las Vegas, NV 89118.

 The Document Center provides easy access to public documents.
 Click on one of the categories below to see related documents or use the search function.